Edmund Husserl: Husserl's criticism of psychologism

 From this criticism to psychologism, the distinction between psychological acts and their intentional objects, and the difference between the normative side of logic and the theoretical side, derives from a Platonist conception of logic.
-This means that we should regard logical and mathematical laws as being independent of the human mind, and also as an autonomy of meanings.
-It is essentially the difference between the real (everything subject to time) and the ideal or irreal (everything that is atemporal), such as logical truths, mathematical entities, mathematical truths and meanings in general.
+This means that logical and mathematical laws should be regarded as being independent of the human mind, and also as an autonomy of meanings.
+It is essentially the difference between the real (everything subject to time) and the ideal or irreal (everything that is atemporal), such as logical truths, mathematical entities, mathematical truths, and meanings in general.